mjzbc/battery-test/README.md

 # battery-test
+Processor intensive "x" minutes, then rest "y" minutes.
+All that will loop forever.

-{processor intensive, then rest } all loop indefinitely Supposedly "TimerTask" class from java isn't too good, android is better "AsyncTask" or "Handler"
+Supposedly "TimerTask" class from Java isn't too good, for Android it's better to use "AsyncTask" or "Handler" classes.